joseamadorg/mercado-shops-/README.md

 	* Uruguay: https://www.mercadopago.com/mlu/account/credentials?type=basic
 	* Venezuela: https://www.mercadopago.com/mlv/account/credentials?type=basic

 3. **Instant Payment Notification (IPN) URL**: In this part, you can check your IPN URL, where you will get notified about payment updates.
-IMPORTANT: For this solution, you need to configure the Instant Payment Notification (IPN) URL.
+For this solution, you need to configure the Instant Payment Notification (IPN) URL.
 Don't forget it!

 4. **Subscription Options**: This part allows you to customize your general subscription fields;